-3. Place drain pan under filter, remove the old filter and wipe the filter adapter gasket surface clean (Figure 75).
+3. Place drain pan under filter, remove the old filter and wipe the filter adapter gasket surface clean (Figure 76).

 - 1. Hydraulic filter - 4.
-Apply a thin coat to the rubber gasket on the replacement filter (Figure 76). - 5.
+Apply a thin coat hydro fluid to the rubber gasket on the replacement filter (Figure 77). - 5.
+If changing the oil, allow the hydraulic oil to drain from the tank when the oil filter is removed. - 6.
 Install the replacement hydraulic filter onto the filter adapter.
-Do not tighten. - 6.
-Fill the hydraulic tank with hydraulic fluid until the fluid overflows the filter and then turn the oil filter clockwise until the rubber gasket contacts the filter adapter, then tighten the filter an additional 1/2 turn (Figure 76). - 7.
-Clean up any spilled fluid. - 8.
-Add fluid to the cold level of the baffle in the hydraulic tank. - 9.
+Do not tighten. - 7.
+Fill the hydraulic tank with hydraulic fluid until the fluid overflows the filter and then turn the oil filter clockwise until the rubber gasket contacts the filter adapter, then tighten the filter an additional 1/2 turn (Figure 77). - 8.
+Clean up any spilled fluid. - 9.
+Add fluid to the cold level of the baffle in the hydraulic tank. - 10.
 Start the engine and let it run for about two minutes to purge air from the system.
 Stop the engine and check for leaks.
-If one or both wheels will not drive, refer to Bleeding Hydraulic System. - 10.
+If one or both wheels will not drive, refer to Bleeding Hydraulic System. - 11.
 Recheck the fluid level while the fluid is warm.
-The fluid should be between cold and hot. - 11.
+The fluid should be between cold and hot. - 12.
 If required, add fluid to the hydraulic tank.
 Do not overfill.

-- 1. Hydraulic filter - 3.
-Adapter
+1. Hydraulic filter